bitchin-ginger/Pneumonia-Classifier/README.md

 ## Convolutional Neural Network Modeling

-"A secuential convolutional neural network was compiled.
-The model consisted of 8 layers that would intake the image and output a classification prediction.
-This resulted in a model with total params of 918,850, 917,858 of which were trainable."

-Recall is one of the most important metrics to focus on as this is a medical decision and could mean the difference between life and death and thereofre is much more important to flag those X-rays which test positive for pneumonia than to miss them.

-After only 1 epoch a recall of .83 was achieved and would oscillate within the range of .83 and .99 for the remaining 15 epochs.

-27 unique Convolutional Neural Networks were trained on the dataset for 15 epochs each from a range of 0-2 dense layers, 1-3 convolutions, and 32, 64, or 128 nodes.
+27 unique Convolutional Neural Networks were compiled and trained on the dataset for 15 epochs each.
+The 27 was chosen as a grid search between 3 variations of 3 parameters (3x3x3 different networks).
+These parameters and options are as follows:
+- 0,1, or 2 Dense Layers
+- 1,2, or 3 Convolutions
+- 32, 64, or 128 nodes.

+Each of these would intake X-ray images, reduce them to size 128 x 128 pixels (1/8th the original image size) and output a prediction of whether the X-ray revealed Pneumonia or was Normal.

 ## Conclusion

 Out of the CNN's that were trained, the overall best model reached the highest recall, best accuracy, lowest loss, and highest recall at the 15<sup>th</sup> epoch suggesting that in order to avoid overfitting the best training thus far discovered would be using 3 Convulational layers, 32 nodes, 2 dense layers, and trained for 15 epochs.

+Recall is one of the most important metrics to focus on as this is a medical decision and could mean the difference between life and death and therefore is much more important to flag those X-rays which test positive for pneumonia than to miss them.

+After only 1 epoch a recall of .83 was achieved.
+The recall would oscillate within the range of .83 and .99 for the remaining 15 epochs.

 ## Coronavirus Edition - *GET INVOLVED!*